 As it turns out, Almazaras de la Subbética is a co-operative organization.
 Farmers, who collectively own the organization, bring their olives each year to this facility—usually in October and November—and Almazaras de la Subbética produces and sells the olive oil.

 “They are the owners.
 They bring us the olives.
 We sell it, they get paid.”
 She paused for a moment, a playful grin crossing her face, “But we always sell it!”
 She exclaimed with a chuckle.

 The company predominantly produces aceites de oliva (olive oil) based on the Piquda cultivar, but amongst other cultivars, also produces much Hijiblanca and Arbequina olive oil too.

 And the company not only produces a lot of olive oil but are renowned for its quality and olfactory pleasantries.

-Producing 50 million kilos per year, they have three premium brands (Rincón Subbética, Parqueoliva Serie Oro, and Almaoliva Arbequino), two gourmet brands, and a cooking oil brand.
+Producing 50 million kilos per year, they have three premium brands (Rincón de la Subbética, Parqueoliva Serie Oro, and Almaoliva Arbequino), two gourmet brands, and a cooking oil brand.